webdriverio/webdriverio/packages/wdio-appium-service/README.md

 ```

 ### command
-The name of the command which should be started.
+To use your own installation of Appium, ex globally installed, specify the command which should be started.

 Type: `String`